Pyramid-Systems-Inc/SignalPath/PROJECT_STATUS_REPORT.md

 - Break complex features into smaller, manageable tasks
 - Consider simplifying advanced features if timeline becomes constrained
 ## Success Metrics
-- **Stage 2 Completion**: Functional component placement and manipulation
+- **Stage 2 Completion**: Functional component placement, manipulation, and basic property editing
-- **User Adoption**: Ability to create basic schematics
+- **User Adoption**: Ability to create basic schematics with drag-and-drop interface
 - **Code Quality**: Reduced technical debt and improved test coverage
-- **Performance**: Smooth interaction with complex schematics
+- **Performance**: Smooth interaction with complex schematics and responsive UI
 ## Conclusion
-SignalPath has a solid architectural foundation with excellent Stage 1 implementation.
+SignalPath has a solid architectural foundation with excellent Stage 1 implementation and significant progress on Stage 2.
 The resolution of the duplicate model definitions removes a critical blocker and positions the project for successful continuation.
-The immediate focus should be on implementing the HTML5 Canvas integration and completing the Component Palette functionality to achieve a minimally viable product for schematic design.
+The HTML5 Canvas integration and Component Palette functionality are now complete and fully functional, providing a solid foundation for schematic design.
+Users can now drag and drop components from the palette onto the canvas, with full zoom, pan, and selection capabilities.
+The immediate focus should be on implementing the Properties Panel to achieve a minimally viable product for schematic design.
 With proper focus on the prioritized action items, the project can progress through the remaining stages and deliver a professional intercom system design tool.
 The project demonstrates good architectural decisions and modern development practices, providing a strong foundation for continued development.
-The main challenge will be implementing the complex interaction and wiring features while maintaining performance and usability.
+The main challenge will be implementing the wiring system and advanced component interaction features while maintaining performance and usability.